 After school, Ember joined the United States Army as a Combat Medic.
 It wasn't until a 08'-09' deployment in Iraq that her love of art began to resurface.
-It took several more years before she realized that artwork was more than just a hobby, it was a calling.
+It took several more years before she realized that artwork was more than just a hobby, it was a life pursuit.

 In 2012 Ember attended her first painting class and by 2013 she had completed her first commission.

 Ember was medically retired from the military in 2014.
-Now a busy mom of two children, she continues to paint out of her home studio in Lexington, Ky.
+Now, a busy mom of two children, she continues to paints out of her home studio in Lexington, Ky.